Vincent Subramaniam

-Vincent Subramaniam (born 28 January 1955) is a Singaporean football coach.
+Vincent Vaithilingam s/o Subramaniam (born 28 January 1955) is a Singaporean football coach.
 Educated at Victoria School, Vincent was most recently in charge of Bhutan national team as their technical director.

 Vincent was the national coach of the Singapore national team from 1999 to 2001.
 He has also managed Indian I-League club Churchill Brothers.

 Personal life

 Vincent was a former staff sergeant with the Singapore Armed Forces.